 Services are held each week that include the Eucharist and instructional meetings.
 Catechesis, devotions and prayer groups are adapted to the needs of the prisoners, following the liturgical calendar.
 Catholic volunteers from the surrounding areas are serving this ministry with full confidence of the Wardens, the prison Chaplains, and prison officers.

 There are over 65,000 people in correctional facilities in the State of Georgia in 40+ prisons and 24+ DOC county jails.
 Many are Roman Catholic, members of the Body of Christ.
-Sentenced by the criminal justice system to pay for their transgressions, these men, these women, and these young people are among the most despised of human beings, living outside the pale of compassion or even acknowledgement from the larger church community.
+Sentenced by the criminal justice system to pay for their transgressions, these men, these women, and these young people are among the most despised of human beings, living outside the pale of compassion or even acknowledgment from the larger church community.
 And they are starving for the Gospel of Jesus Christ and the Sacraments.

 You may be surprised to learn, as I was, that the percentage of hardened criminals in jails and prisons is very low.
 In fact, most inmates are just like everyone else.
 They have family issues and personal problems and they have made mistakes in their lives.
 Often they are truly repentant.